radumarias/interview_project_alexandru_tomuta/README.md

 * Do we need to make Google API calls from back-end?
 We can just move these API calls in client and any CRUD operations - saved in back-end db.
 * DB integration - add Hibernate support, entities, persistence layer *almost ready*
+* Add browser geolocation - find current location instead of a search.
 * Persist locations to DB
 * Display locations from DB on client-side
 * Enable CRUD operation for locations